ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/executable.md

 # executable {#executable}

 Creates a table of the defined structure and fills it with data from a script or a query.
+ClickHouse looks for your custom scripts in the `user_scripts` folder (on Linux it is typically the `/var/lib/clickhouse/user_scripts` folder).

 **Syntax**